-Prescribing information for carvedilol (http://us.gsk.com/products/assets/us_coreg.pdf) reports that effects on efficacy and adverse events were equivalent regardless of age (48% were \geq 65 years; 11% were \geq 75 years) in patients with left ventricular dysfunction following myocardial infarction in the CAPRICORN trial.50 We found no other source of publication of results from this subgroup analysis.
-The U.S. Carvedilol Heart Failure Study Group published an analysis149 of the pooled results from a stratified set of three fair-quality and one poor-quality concurrently conducted protocols,68-71 discussed in detail above, that showed no significant interaction between race and carvedilol treatment in patients with mild-moderate heart failure.
-More recent analyses from the COPERNICUS trial73 show that carvedilol had similar effects regardless of age and gender in patients with severe heart failure.
+Prescribing information for carvedilol (http://us.gsk.com/products/assets/us_coreg.pdf) reports that effects on efficacy and adverse events were equivalent regardless of age (48% were ≥ 65 years; 11% were ≥ 75 years) in patients with left ventricular dysfunction following myocardial infarction in the CAPRICORN trial.54 We found no other source of publication of results from this subgroup analysis.

+A number of additional meta-analyses have been published that evaluate the effects of carvedilol in subgroups of patients based on demographics and/or comorbidities.
+The U.S. Carvedilol Heart Failure Study Group published an analysis165 of the pooled results from a stratified set of three fair-quality and one poor-quality concurrently conducted protocols,75-78 discussed in detail above, that showed no significant interaction between race and carvedilol treatment in patients with mild to moderate heart failure.
+More recent analyses from the COPERNICUS trial80 show that carvedilol had similar effects regardless of age and gender in patients with severe heart failure.